-The diversity of people of African ancestry is a magnificent one.
-Perhaps one of the most powerful and least utilized strength of ties so far.
-This includes the indigenes, inhabitants, and the relatives connected by genotype or phenotype who constitute the Africans anywhere in the world.
-In many cases, we often hyphenate the nationalities to which an individual or a group belongs, such as African American.
-This is useful on many levels but not ultimately determinant in context of being African.
-The question arises though when confronted with an African who has a full European ancestry and now has been naturalized as a new citizen of the United States of America.
+The diversity of people of African ancestry is magnificent.
+"African" typically refers to a person or thing that is from or related to the continent of Africa.
+Africa is the second largest continent in the world.
+It is home to the largest cultural diversity in terms of cultures, languages, and ethnic groups, each of which has its own history and customs.
+This includes the indigenes, inhabitants, and relatives connected by genotype or phenotype who constitute the Africans anywhere in the world.
+People or groups with more than one nationality are often written with hyphens, like African-Americans.
+This is helpful in many ways, but it's not the most important thing about being African.
+The question comes up, though, when an African who was born in Africa but has full European ancestry and is now a naturalized citizen of the United States of America is brought up.
 Is this person now an African American?
 Many would argue that is incorrect.
-If this person is patriotic to his sub recent heritage he or she may want to claim being African, or might not even be unable to divorce themselves from being African in their character and mentality.
+If this person is patriotic to his or her ancestors, he or she may want to claim Africaness or struggle to separate their character and mentality from their Africaness.

-It is evident that we cannot know humanity unless we know that the body is perfected by the being and has existence according to its spirit.
-This is the meeting ground between the inner and the outer reality.
+It's clear that we can't understand humanity until we realize that the spirit perfects the body and gives it life in line with the spirit.
+This is the meeting ground between the inner and outer realities.
 The principle of sufficient reason states that every being has its own reason for existing.
-Principle of contradiction or non-contradiction affirms that the same thing cannot at the same be and not be.
-The same thing cannot be affirmed and denied of itself at the same time under same respect.
-Principle of Excluded Middle states that a thing is or it is not.
-Between being and non-being existence and non-existence there are no mediums.
-Between contradictions there are no means.
-Principle of Agreement asserts that things that are identical with the same thing are identical with each other.
-Two things, which agree with a third thing, agree with each other.
+The principle of contradiction or non-contradiction affirms that the same thing cannot both be and not be.
+The same thing cannot be both affirmed and denied at the same time in the same context.
+According to the principle of the excluded middle, a thing is either true or false.
+There are no intermediaries between being and not-being, existence and non-existence.
+Between contradictions, there are no means.
+The principle of agreement asserts that things that are identical with the same thing are identical with each other.
+Two things that agree with a third thing agree with each other.

-All these values are basically inextricable from the unique quality of Americanism.
-It would be expected, because America is a place, that people who are indigenous will by nature and acculturation possess or embody these qualities.
-This makes the American system great, predominant, and attractive among other things.
-These sets of values become a nature that is inherent with most American born citizens and it is usually those values that many immigrants in America embrace.
-It is this very thing that is unique and has endured ultimately as the authenticity of Americanism and the American spirit.
-It is what is known by politicians as the American way of life.
+All these values are basically inextricable from the unique quality of Africanism.
+It would be expected because Africa is a place where people who are indigenous will, by nature and acculturation, possess or embody these qualities.
+This makes the African system great, predominant, and attractive, among other things.
+These sets of values become part of the nature that is inherent in most African born citizens, and it is usually those values that many immigrants in Africa embrace.
+This is what distinguishes Africanism and the African spirit, and it is what has ultimately endured.
+It is what is known as the African way of life.

 See observing African in the context of Race in the Heritage menu, under cultural sustainability